ckuhl/ICS4U-Tile-Based-Game/README.md

 character code defining it.
 The first is the level (1 - 9) and the second defines the type of bound: 0 is ground, D is door and A is stairs (ascending), B is stairs (descending).

+### Entity list
+The entity list is a list of entity IDs and their positions.
+These IDs are used to determine which kind of entity to create.

 ## The `tools` module
 ### The `SpriteSheet` Class
 This class allows the import and subdivision of sprite sheets into individual sprites. `get_image` and `get_sheet` are